 Distributors can earn up to 30% from sales to customers.
 30% is a decent rate of commissions, but that's not where you start.
 Instead, the commission structure for ViSalus looks like this:

 The PBV here stands for Personal Bonus Volume.
 Most of the time it is dollar-for-dollar with the price of products, although there are some exceptions.

 Based on this, you need to make $201 in purchases and/or sales each month to earn a 10% commission.
 You need more than $1,000 to hit 20% and more than $2,500 to hit 30%.
 Those are high goals, especially for anyone who is new to the field.
 Most beginners would end up at the lower commission rates for quite some time.

 There's another aspect too.
 You need to buy and/sell $200 of product every month to earn any commissions at all.
 That's a tough requirement.

 Of course, selling products is only half of the story at ViSalus.
 Distributors are encouraged to recruit others as well.

 The system ends up looking a bit like a pyramid, as each level down contains more than the previous level (at least, that's the theory).
 You then earn based on the commissions that your team generates and where they are in your downline.
-There are also various bonuses tied into the team.
+There are also various bonuses tied to the team.

 The basic idea is that the larger and more successful your team is – the more money you will make.
 That's true, but only partly.
-As is often the case, some of your income potential is also linked to your team structure.
+As is often the case, some of your income potentials is also linked to your team structure.